Letters as Numbers

 Note that this expression can be written in any order because addition is commutative:

 Simplify An Expression

 We simplify an expression when we collect like terms together.
 This is kind of like organising the cutlery drawer, or counting a jar full of coins.

-When sorting the coins, one might end up with several piles of different kinds of coins.
-I’d probably put all the loonies together, the toonies together etc to simplify the final calculation.
+When sorting the coins, we generally sort by the type of coin.
+E.g. put all the loonies together, the toonies together etc to simplify the final calculation.

 What counts as ‘simple’ can be debated.
 It really depends on the context.
 The skills to have to hand are the following:

 - gather like terms;

 - factor a common factor.

 Gather like terms

 We gather like terms to reduce the number of terms an expression has.
 This is just like combining all the forks together and all the knives together, except that we are gathering like numbers.
 Remember that a letter is there to represent a number that we might know the meaning of but not the value of.